-&lt;sup>3 See 5 U.S.C. § 559, which provides that a "[s]ubsequent statute may not be held to supersede or modify . . . chapter 7 [of the APA] . . . except to the extent that it does so expressly." &lt;sup>4 See Fed.
+$^4$ See 5 U.S.C. $\S$ 559, which provides that a "[s]ubsequent statute may not be held to supersede or modify . . . chapter 7 [of the APA] . . . except to the extent that it does so expressly." &lt;sup>5 See Fed.
 R. App.
+P. 15-20.

-P. 15-20. $^5$ See Jonathan R. Siegel, Admin.
-Conf. of the U.S., Sourcebook of Federal Judicial Review Statutes (Mar.
+$^6$ See Jonathan R. Siegel, Admin.
+Conf. of the U.S., Sourcebook of Federal Judicial Review Statutes (draft Mar.
 17, 2021).

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES recommends eliminating these obstacles and complications in order to promote efficiency and fairness, and to reduce unnecessary litigation.
+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES various ways in which some of these statutes create unnecessary obstacles to judicial review or overly complicate the process of judicial review.
+The Conference recommends eliminating these obstacles and complications in order to promote efficiency and fairness and to reduce unnecessary litigation.
 This Recommendation is divided into two sections.
-The first section (Recommendations 1-3) provides a set of drafting recommendations for Congress as it writes new specific judicial review statutes.
+The first section (Recommendations 1-3) recommends a set of drafting principles for Congress when it writes new or amended specific judicial review statutes.
 The second section (Recommendation 4) recommends the passage of a general judicial review statute (referred to below as "the general statute") that would cure problems in existing judicial review statutes.
-The specific topics covered in the Recommendations are listed below.
-Specifying the Time within which to Seek Review Judicial review statutes typically specify the time within which a party may seek judicial review.
+The specific topics covered in the Recommendations are described below.
+Specifying the Time Within Which to Seek Review Judicial review statutes typically specify the time within which a party may seek judicial review.
 The Conference's review revealed two problems that some such statutes cause.
 First, some specific judicial review statutes specify the time limit using an unusual formulation that results in a time period one day shorter than might be expected.
 In cases involving these statutes, some parties have lost their right to review because they sought review one day late.
 Such denials of review serve no substantial policy interest.
-Accordingly, Recommendation 1 provides that Congress, when specifying the time within which to seek judicial review of agency action, should use one of the usual forms of words and avoid the unusual forms.
-Recommendation 4(a) provides that Congress should include in the recommended general judicial review statute a &lt;sup>6 The proposals and recommendations made herein are not intended to address all issues related to access to judicial review.
-The Conference makes no recommendations relating to, among other issues, the application of statutes of limitations to rights of judicial review (see, e.g., Wind River Mining Corp. v.
+Accordingly, Recommendation 1 provides that Congress, when specifying the time within which to seek judicial review of agency action, This Recommendation is not intended to address all issues related to access to judicial review.
+For example, it does not address the time of accrual of a right of action under the general statute of limitations in 28 U.S.C. § 2401(a) (see, e.g., Wind River Mining Corp. v.
 United States, 946 F.2d 710 (9th Cir.
 1991)); the extent to which judicial review remains available after the expiration of a time period specified in a special statute authorizing pre-enforcement review of agency rules (see, e.g., PDR Network, LLC v.
 Carlton & Harris Chiropractic, Inc., 139 S. Ct.
 2051 (2019)); the application of judge-made issue-exhaustion requirements in curtailing judicial review (see, e.g., Carr v.
 Saul, 141 S. Ct.
-1352 (2021)); or whether Congress should specify where judicial review should be sought with regard to agency actions that are not currently the subject of any specific judicial review statute (see 5 U.S.C. § 703 (providing that review of such actions may be sought using "any applicable form of legal action . . . in a court of competent jurisdiction.")). &lt;sup>7 SIEGEL, supra note 5, at 24-28.
+1352 (2021)); or whether Congress should specify where judicial review should be sought with regard to agency actions that are not currently the subject of any specific judicial review statute (see 5 U.S.C. § 703 (providing that review of such actions may be sought using "any applicable form of legal action . . . in a court of competent jurisdiction")).
+The Conference has addressed some of these issues in past recommendations.
+See, e.g., Admin.
+Conf. of the U.S., Recommendation 82-7, Judicial Review of Rules in Enforcement Proceedings, 47 Fed.
+Reg.
+58208 (Dec.
+30, 1982); Admin.
+Conf. of the U.S., Recommendation 75-3, The Choice of Forum for Judicial Review of Administrative Action, 40 Fed.
+Reg.
+27926 (July 2, 1975). &lt;sup>8 SIEGEL, supra note 6, at 24-28.